 - Scope floor area 5 670 m2 / gross area 7 360 m2

-- Location Oulu City Centre
+- Location Oulu city centre

 - Client Lehto Asunnot Oy

-- Housing company As Oy Oulun Gibraltar
+- Housing cooperative As Oy Oulun Gibraltar

 The old listed building on the corner of the block has significant culturohistoric values as it represents one of Oulu’s few national romanticism buildings.
 Designed by county architect Harald Andersin in 1913, the building was originally named Pohjolan työväen Gibraltar (The Gibraltar of Northern workers).
 It housed a printing house, the newspaper Kansan Tahto (the People’s Will), a bookstore and apartments.
 A fire in the attic destroyed the building’s original roof in the 1950s.

 The plot is located in a dense urban environment on a quiet side street in the centre of Oulu.